taosdata/TDengine/docs/en/14-reference/03-taos-sql/03-table.md

 CREATE TABLE [IF NOT EXISTS] tb_name USING stb_name (tag_name1, ...)
 TAGS (tag_value1, ...);
 ```

-This creates a data table using the specified supertable as a template and can also specify values for some TAGS columns (unspecified TAGS columns will be set to NULL).
+This creates a data table using the specified supertable as a template and can also specify values for some tag columns (unspecified tag columns will be set to NULL).

 ### Batch Create Subtables